kovidgoyal/calibre/manual/faq.rst

       the :guilabel:`Security` tab.
 Make sure that your user account has full control for this folder.

-If you still cannot get the installer to work and you are on Windows, you can use the :website:`calibre portable install <download_portable>`, which does not need an installer (it is just a zip file).
+If you still cannot get the installer to work and you are on Windows, you can use the :website:`calibre portable install <download_portable>`, which does not need an installer (it is just a ZIP file).

 My antivirus program claims calibre is a virus/trojan?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~